Karol Basz: Career

+Basz's Olimp Mercedes during the 2021 International GT Open season.

 Stepping up to car racing in 2017, Basz joined Antonelli Motorsport to compete in the Super GT Cup class of the Italian GT Championship.
 In the 14-race season, Basz took his best result of second at Mugello, and scored three more podiums to finish 11th in the standings.

 The following year, Basz joined Imperiale Racing to compete in Lamborghini Super Trofeo Europe alongside Vito Postiglione, along with joining the Lamborghini Young Driver programme the same year.
 Basz won race two of the season-opening Monza round, before taking further wins at Silverstone and Misano and taking the points lead following the midway point of the season at Spa.
 But after winning at Nürburgring, Basz retired in the final round of the season at Vallelunga and finished runner-up in the standings.
 During 2018, Basz also competed with the same team in the Italian GT Championship on a part-time basis.

 After finishing runner-up in Lamborghini Super Trofeo Middle East in early 2019, Basz returned to Imperiale Racing for the Super Trofeo Europe season partnering Bartosz Paziewski.
 After switching to the Pro-Am class at the final round of the Super Trofeo Europe season, Basz won the Lamborghini World Finals with Paziewski in the Pro-Am class at Jerez.

 Remaining in Lamborghini Super Trofeo Europe for 2020, Basz joined Vincenzo Sospiri Racing alongside Andrzej Lewandowski.
 Basz won both races at Misano and Nürburgring in Pro-Am to lead the standings early on.
 Despite a retirement at Barcelona in race one, the Polish duo won the next three races in class to clinch the Pro-Am title a round early.

 Basz stayed with Vincenzo Sospiri Racing for the 2021 Lamborghini Super Trofeo Europe season, alongside Andrzej Lewandowski in the Pro-Am class.
 The Polish duo won five times in their class, but after missing the Nürburgring round, Basz finished runner-up to Lewandowski in the Pro-Am standings.
 Staying with the team for the World Finals, Basz partnered up with Mattia Michelotto and won both races at Misano to become 2021 Lamborghini World Finals champion overall.
 During 2021, Basz also made his debut in International GT Open for Olimp Racing alongside Marcin Jedlinski on a part-time basis, and also made a cameo in GT World Challenge Europe Endurance Cup for JP Motorsport's McLaren.